ArnaudAbreu/MicroMap/README.md

 npm install -g serve
 ```

-Make sure the `app/.env` urls matches the ip set in the backend servers.\
+Make sure the `app/.env` url matches the ip set in the backend server.\
 `cd` to the `app` folder, and run the following commands:
 ``` bash
 npm install